playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 >
 > Next.js 13.4 (May 4th, 2023) was released before React 19's stable release (December 5th, 2024).
 While React 19 stabilized the APIs for RSCs, [Next.js' "app router" relied on an experimental version of React dubbed at the time "18.3.0-canary"](https://github.com/vercel/next.js/commit/d543fd19db19d506f7155dd649f8b2462b1404a7).
 This version, not to be confused with [the stable `18.3` version](https://github.com/facebook/react/blob/main/CHANGELOG.md#1830-april-25-2024) acted as [the undocumented early releases for React 19](https://x.com/lubieowoce/status/1784579444302045315).
 >
-> This meant that, until React 19 was marked as stable, whenever you used Next.js' app router your code was being remapped to React 19 canary releases.
+> This meant that, until React 19 was marked as stable, whenever you used Next.js' app router, your code was being remapped to React 19 canary releases.
 >
 > While this led to short-term stability headaches for some app router users, this enabled React and other vendors — like Vercel who makes Next.js — to cooperate on the RSC APIs.